thejsway/thejsway/manuscript/chapter17.md

 # Manipulate forms

-JavaScript lets you manage forms defined within your web page, in order to improve interactivity.
+JavaScript lets you manage forms defined within your web page, in order to further improve interactivity.

 ## TL;DR